Terms of reference for the Health Information Standards Organisation (HISO), a Ministry of Health committee.

 Additional members may be co-opted to the committee as subject matter experts for a set purpose and term.
 These members are subject to the same rules and provisions as other members.

-The Director, Health Information Standards is the Ministry’s functional lead for standards and chairs HISO as an ex officio member.
+The Chief Standards Advisor, Data and Digital chairs HISO as an ex officio member.

 The chair may select another member as vice chair to help plan and run meetings.